cimug-org/CIMTool/dev-docs/Includes/RCPUtil/RCPUtil-README.md

 # RCPUtil

-A small Eclipse RCP utility plugin that provides reusable UI infrastructure for CIMTool — data binding, form builder, JFace plumbing, and workspace helpers.
+A small Eclipse RCP utility plugin that provides reusable UI infrastructure for CIMTool, data binding, form builder, JFace plumbing, and workspace helpers.
 It contains no CIM-specific logic and has no dependency on any other in-repository plugin.